Mumbai Weather Update: IMD predicts light to moderate rainfall for city today

 The India Meteorological Department (IMD) on Friday predicted that Mumbai might receive light to moderate rainfall today.
 The weather bureau forecasted that the maximum temperature in the city on Thursday will be 33°C, while the minimum temperature will be 25°C.

-The IMD Mumbai in its weather forecast has stated that the maximum temperature in Santacruz will be 32.3°C, while the minimum temperature will be 24.4°C. On the other hand, the maximum temperature in Colaba will be 30.8°C, while the minimum temperature will be 26°C.
+The IMD Mumbai in its weather forecast has stated that the maximum temperature in Santacruz will be 33.2°C, while the minimum temperature will be 27.2°C. On the other hand, the maximum temperature in Colaba will be 32°C, while the minimum temperature will be 27.5°C.

 According to IMD, unseasonal showers in central Maharashtra and 'Cyclone Nisarga' that lashed coastal areas have put the state in the largely excess rainfall category as on Thursday.
 An IMD official told news agency PTI, Mumbai and MMR region has so far received largely excess showers cumulatively from June 1 to June 18.